 Tails nodded at her.
 “Yeah, I hear something too,” he said.
 “Doesn’t sound like a Robian though?
-It’s more… organic than robotic.”
+It’s more… organic rather than robotic.”
 He then looked at Bark, who was a few feet ahead of him.
 “Yo, head’s up, we’re being followed,” he said, keeping his voice low.

-“What do you mean ‘we’re being followed’?” the bear asked loudly, causing the two behind him to flinch.
+“What do you mean ‘we’re being followed?” the bear asked loudly, causing the two behind him to flinch.
 “Is it Kintobor?!”

 “Bark!”
 Cream hissed, her eyes narrowing.
 “Keep your voice-” she was interrupted by the sounds of gurgling and snarling near her. “-down.”
-‘Oh crud.’
+‘Oh, crud.’

 “An ambush!”
 Tails yelled, drawing his sword as six creatures emerged out of the shadows; three in front and three behind, effectively pinning them down.
-Each creature consisted of two pairs of bony, stick-like legs connected to a grotesque black and purple, three foot long conical body, its back end tapering off into a thick, curling two foot long tail.
+Each creature consisted of two pairs of bony, stick-like legs connected to a grotesque black and purple, three-foot-long conical body, its back end tapering off into a thick, curling two-foot-long tail.
 On top of its ‘head’ had two pairs of yellow eyes arranged in a horizontal line.
 Below the eyes was a large, circular mouth containing rows of sharp, pointed teeth, each five inches long.
 They hissed loudly at their next meal, their sharp legs clicking hard on the track surface.

 Cream glanced to her left side and saw the fox grit his teeth in annoyance.
 “We’re outnumbered and we can’t linger around,” he said to Bark and Cream, who stood at the ready.
-“There’s no telling if another train’s gonna come our way, so we have to get outta here fast!”
-Assessing the situation, the fox placed a hand on the Fire Emerald in his new armor.
+“There’s no telling if another train’s gonna come our way, so we have to get outta here, fast!”
+Assessing the situation, the fox placed a hand on the Fire Emerald in his new armour.
 Sheathing his sword, he drew reddish-orange energy out of the gem.
 “FIRE!” he called, pushing his palms out.

 The magic shot forth from his hands as a sunset-coloured beam and impacted on the closest monster in front of him, causing it to burst into flames.
-It shrieked loudly, swiveling around in an attempt to put out the flames.
+It shrieked loudly, swivelling around in an attempt to put out the flames.
 The two other creatures beside it recoiled as the bright light caused by the flames affected their sensitive eyesight.

 The fox smirked.
 “Magic works best on these guys,” he called, sword slashing at the other two weakened monsters.
 “Let’s make quick work of these things!”